ondat/documentation/docs/prerequisites/_index.md

 ### Linux Kernel

-- Below is the list supported Linux kernel versions and the maximum number of active volumes that can run per node in an Ondat cluster:
+- Below is the list of supported Linux kernel versions and the maximum number of active volumes that can run per node in an Ondat cluster:

 | **Kernel Version** | **Maximum Number Of Mounted Volumes Per Node Allowed** |
 | ------------------ | ------------------------------------------------------ |